SagarDevAchar/OCALS/README.md

 Launch OCALS in the morning and just watch it do it's work.
 Automatically Join and Exit classes without moving a finger with OCALS
 # #

+### Quickstart Guide to using OCALS ###

+1. Download and Extract the contents of this Repository
+1. Double Click on the *OCALS.exe* file inside the *Distributable* folder
+1. Enter your Username and Password when asked
+1. Enjoy!

+**NOTE:**
+- Do NOT close the new Google Chrome Window opened by the program
+- Do NOT close the running application
+- Do NOT move any files in the OCALS Folder
+# #

 ### Description ###

 **Selenium** + **ChromeDriver** based script which simulates a student's visit and actions on *Google Meet* and automatically waits, enters and exits Google Meet classes on the basis of their start times.
 Microphone and Video access are disabled by default before joining a Session